victoramsantos/netflix-backend/reminder/README.md

 # Reminder

-The **reminder** microsservice collect the reminder and watch later movies list.
+The **reminder** microservice collect the reminder and watch later movies list.
 Their APIs collect users desire for reminder a movie and to set movies as watched.

 ## APIs